alfabjostron/RepoHelix/README.md

   commit count, file span, and churn.
-- **Ownership concentration** — a normalized Herfindahl index of per-file commit shares in `[0, 1]`. `1.0` = one identity made every change (bus factor of
+- **Ownership concentration** — a normalized Herfindahl index of per-file commit shares in `[0, 1]`. `1.0` = one identity made every change (bus factor of one); low = shared stewardship.
+Identities are reported as anonymized labels.

+---

+## Output formats

+### Text

+A compact terminal report with a summary block and four ranked tables (hotspots, coupling, ownership, clusters).
+Every text report ends with the reminder that the metrics describe code, not people.

+### JSON (`schema: repohelix/analysis/v1`)

+A stable, sorted document with top-level keys `summary`, `files`, `cochanges`, `hotspots`, `ownership`, and `clusters`, plus a `disclaimer` string embedded in the payload itself.
+Pretty by default; `--compact` for pipelines.